who-would-know/fortimanager_cert-probe-failure-update/README.md

-FortiManager Update SSL Profile cert-probe-failure = allow This script automates the process of logging into FortiManager, updating SSL Profile to cert-probe-failure = allow, (coming soon, finding Firewall Policies and updating with new SSL Profile)
+FortiManager Update SSL Profile cert-probe-failure = allow This script automates the process of logging into FortiManager, updating SSL Profile to cert-probe-failure = allow, updating policies with new profile, installing policy package

 Description
 The script streamlines the process of managing address objects in FortiManager by: